Watch the 2019 Rugby World Cup live on ITV

 |Sun, Oct 27||–||Semifinal 2||18:00||International Stadium Yokohama|

 Infographic: Best ways to stream the 2019 Rugby World Cup

 1995: South Africa

 2015: New Zealand

 Rugby World Cup 2019 winner predictions

 If current history is anything to go by, you’d be foolish to bet against New Zealand this year.
 The All Blacks have a 77% winning record in test match rugby and have held the top spot in the World Rugby Rankings longer than all other teams combined.
-Plus, there’s the small matter of them being two-time defending champions in the biggest tournament in international rugby.
+Plus, there’s the small matter of them being two-time defending champions in the biggest tournament in World Rugby.

-Leave your predictions for the Rugby World Cup below, and don’t forget to tune in with your VPN!
+Leave your predictions below, and don’t forget to tune in with your VPN!